wvbe/docxml/README.md

 deno compile -A -o my-executable my-script.tsx
 ```

-When calling `Application#execute()`, like in the earlier code example, the script will look for the
+When calling `Application#cli()`, like in the earlier code example, the script will look for the
 following command-line input;

 - **-s <filename>**, **--source <filename>**, specify the XML file that needs to be transformed.